SebasF1349/LB-Chess-Extension/README.md

 ## The End of the Game

 The extension recognises all the possible ends of a game, except draw offers (can be added in a future release if requested).
 In case of mate, stalemate, repetition or 50 moves rules, it will show a screen message in the ChessAlerts text source.

+## Miscellaneous

+* The deck will create a file called game.ini in the Receiver's folder with the pgn of the game.
+Can be useful if you plan to analyze the game afterwards in lichess or another website.
+You can change the name of the file, it's saved at the end of the green "Movement" button.
+If you play more than one game, all the games will be saved.
+But in your next stream the old pgns will be replaced.
+If you want to keep them all you can save them somewhere else after the stream or edit the button to use the date as the name file.

+* Clear All Button: This button will clear all the variables and stacks that the extension uses.
+There are lots of them, but most are auto-deleted after using them.
+Useful if you want to clean LB, but not important for the game to work.

+* Don't edit the deck!
+Only the black "Messages and Translation" button should be edited.
+The game is pretty complex and you have to be an advanced LB user to tweak it.
+It has many comments to help you with that.
+But, as I said, better to don't do it.

+* I think the extension should work with LB 1.43.
+But I force the 1.44 version because new is better.
+Always keep LB updated, new cool features are introduced in every new version!

+* There are many improvements to be made to the extension, but it works as it is.
+If you have any suggestion you can ping me in the [LioranBoard discord server](https://discord.gg/dXez8Zh).